Interoperability

 • URL query formation: This collective metadata is converted into a URL query designed to search the library's collections through its discovery service.

-• User presentation: Users are presented with various target options for retrieving the article, or in some cases, they are taken directly to the full text (e.g., if only one target option exists in their library's collections).
+• User presentation: Users are presented with target options for retrieving the article, or in some cases, they are taken directly to the full text (e.g., if only one target option exists in their library's collections).

 The term target options refers to the different ways to obtain the article or acquire access to other content.
 These options may include: